en flag +1 214 306 68 37

 Published:

 Drones allow opening previously unavailable opportunities – to see the invisible and reach the unreachable – not only in the air but also on the ground and underwater.
-Drawing on our 33-year experience in software development, we discover drone software architecture, discuss a basic and extended set of features for modern drone apps, and give an overview of trends that are likely to shape the future of drone software development.
+Drawing on our 35 years of experience in software development, we discover drone software architecture, discuss a basic and extended set of features for modern drone apps, and give an overview of trends that are likely to shape the future of drone software development.

 drone application development